comunica/Article-SSWS2020-AMF/content/solution.md

 that acts as a cheap pre-processing step for testing the membership of triples.
 This algorithm was used in combination with the streaming [client-side TPF algorithm](cite:cites ldf) for evaluating SPARQL queries.

+<span class="comment" data-author="RV">Up until now, I had the impression that there would be one AMF that took a triple pattern.
+But it's three (independent) position-based filters.</span>

 This algorithm can be seen in pseudo-code in [](#amf-triple-pseudo).
-Concretely, every triple pattern that has no variables anymore is run through this function just before more expensive HTTP requests will be done, as a way of reducing the number of needed HTTP requests.
+Concretely, every triple pattern that has all of its variables resolved to constants is run through this function right before more a expensive HTTP request would be performed.
 This function takes a triple and the AMFs that were detected during the last TPF response for that pattern.
 It will test the AMFs for all triple components, and from the moment that a true negative is found, false will be returned.
 Once all checks pass, the original HTTP-based membership logic will be invoked.